tobias-gaenzler/math-pyramid-react/README.md

 - `npm deploy`

-  Builds the app, commits the created artifacts to the 'gh-pages' branch from where it is deployed to github pages automatically by github (github pages configuration)
+  Builds the app, commits the created artifacts to the 'gh-pages' branch from where it is deployed to github pages automatically by github (github pages configuration).